 And make sure you keep a list of your medications on hand and share your list with any of your other healthcare professionals.
 For instance, let your primary care doctor know about any medications your eye doctor prescribed you.
 That way they won’t prescribe any medications that could interfere with your glaucoma medications.

 There are several different types of glaucoma so make sure you understand what type you have.
 Find a glaucoma specialist you trust and do your own research on the disease so you understand what your glaucoma treatment options are.
 Several new tools have recently emerged from ophthalmology research laboratories to become part of the state-of-the-art tests and treatment that top glaucoma specialists provide.

 Follow your doctor’s treatment plan

 Glaucoma will not improve on its own and if you ignore it hoping it will go away, you risk permanent blindness.
 Communicate any concerns you have to your doctor and make sure you understand your glaucoma treatment plan.
 And it is important to always take your medications and follow through on doctors’ appointments.

 Don’t be afraid to let your friends and family know what is going on.
 They can provide emotional support and may even offer to help drive you to appointments.

 Maintain a healthy lifestyle

 If you are concerned that you may be experiencing glaucoma, don’t wait!
-It is extremely important to manage glaucoma to avoid any vision loss.
-An early diagnosis is key.
-If you would like to see our glaucoma experts and learn how to manage glaucoma, request an appointment with Washington Eye Physicians in Washington, DC!
+Glaucoma is treatable, but an early diagnosis is key.
+It is extremely important to treat and manage glaucoma to avoid irreversible vision loss.
+If you would like to see our glaucoma specialists and learn how to manage glaucoma, request an appointment with Washington Eye Physicians in Washington, DC!